 Who is required to apply for ATAS:

-- If you are applying for a Tier 4 student visa for 6 months or more to study in the UK on a course requiring ATAS, you will need to have an ATAS clearance certificate before you can make your visa application and in order to register on your course on arrival at the University
+- If you are applying for a Tier 4 student visa or a Short-term study visa to study in the UK on a course requiring ATAS, you will need to have an ATAS clearance certificate before you can make your visa application and in order to register on your course on arrival at the University

 - If you are a non-EEA national applying to come to the UK on a non-Tier 4 visa* (e.g. Tier 4 dependant, Tier 2 dependant, Tier 2), you will need to have an ATAS clearance certificate to show on arrival at the University.
 You will not require it as part of your visa application to come to the UK

 - If you are a non-EEA national already in the UK, you will require an ATAS clearance certificate if your visa application was decided on or after 6th April 2015 and you do not hold settled status*.